Posts Tagged ‘1888’

 333-337 Lydiard Street North, Soldiers Hill.
 Ballarat, Victoria

 This row of three single storey double fronted red brick Victorian era terraces mid way along the block is probably most notable for sporting a rare piece of Australiana – a kookaburra motif in its iron lacework.
 According to expert on cast iron lacework Graeme Robertson, just a couple examples of this pattern in use exist, and one of them, at 16 Chatsworth Road, Prahran was demolished a couple of decades ago.
-This may be the only row of houses existing in Australia with this pattern.
+The terraces were built in 1888 as homes for Ballarat’s middle class.
+This may be the only row of terraces existing in Australia with this pattern.

 Avonmore: 26-42 The Avenue, Randwick.
 Sydney, New South Wales